mcfletch/listener/README.rst

     Note: this will download a *large* language model on first run.
 Currently that's done *before* the GUI starts, so the process will just seem to hang.

+`listener-code-to-words-py *.py`

+    Attempts to do a code-to-words translation (for building a language model) based on a hand-coded Python code transformation.
+Still needs to get support for "runtogether" words to be able to produce even a basic mapping.

 `listener-pipe`

     Attempt to setup a gstreamer pipeline using a downloaded language model